tweag/ormolu/README.md

 `--end-line` command line options. `--start-line` defaults to the beginning of the file, while `--end-line` defaults to the end.

+Note that the selected region needs to be parseable Haskell code on its own.

 ### Exit codes

 Exit code | Meaning